The Dry Eyes Guide: Dry Eyes Treatment, Symptoms, & Research

 When your eyes are burning, it can be annoying, uncomfortable, irritating, and leave them feeling tired and longing for relief.
 Have you ever been watching a movie or working on your laptop and felt that sandy, desert dryness creep across your ocular surface?
 Blinking allows you to feel moisture for a split second, but with no lasting relief.
 You take your artificial tears out of your pocket and desperately try to squeeze the last remaining drop onto your eyeball, but the relief is short-lived.
-In a worse case scenario, you are forced to take prescription drops for dryness like Restasis or Xiidra which just burn your eyes even more.
+In a worst-case scenario, you are forced to take prescription drops for dryness like Restasis or Xiidra which just burn your eyes even more.

-Although dry eyes are a common affliction that affect up to 1 in 4 people, there are thankfully many remedies for this nuisance.
+Although dry eyes are a common affliction that affects up to 1 in 4 people, there are thankfully many remedies for this nuisance.
 In this article, we will break down your options for you, as well as some of the most common symptoms and causes, long-term health effects, and what you can do to prevent the symptoms.

 Dry Eye Symptoms